Signs of Readiness For An Exclusive Relationship Vs Casual Dating

 - You've noticed some red flags that make you nervous

 Not being ready to commit yet is normal.
 Hesitancy doesn’t necessarily mean you have to end your relationship with the person.
 You can continue to date them more casually until your thoughts cement one way or another.
-After reflecting, you might want more time to get to know them to eliminate your doubts, or you may find that they weren't suitable for you.
+After reflecting, you might want more time to get to know them to eliminate your doubts, or you may find that they weren't suitable for you and decide to look for a better match.
 Acknowledging your wants and needs can be crucial to finding the right romantic partner and having a healthy relationship in the future.
+Online therapy can help you navigate the complexities of romantic relationships.

 If you've determined you're ready to become exclusive with someone you're dating, below are a few tips for conversing with your partner and transitioning to a relationship.

-Before discussing being exclusive, be clear about what you want and what becoming exclusive means to you.
+Before discussing being exclusive, be clear about wants and what becoming exclusive means to you.
 The conversation may be better if the person initiating the next step can lead the conversation with clarity.
 Consider your intentions clearly before you bring them up in the relationship.

 Be open and honest

 Express how you feel and why you're ready to take your relationship to the next level.
 Be direct about what you want as an exclusive couple.
-While you might be vulnerable in verbalizing your feelings, vulnerability can help you have a productive and fruitful conversation.
+While you might be vulnerable in verbalizing your feelings, vulnerability can help you have a productive and fruitful conversation and contribute to emotional security.

 Be ready for any answer